jrommann/knave/README.md

 including commercially, as long as you give attribution.

 # Changelog
+**Upcoming 1.2.0**
+- Improved Clothing Compendium
+- Added missing label to Physique trait table
+- Broken item's name turns red
+- Item sheet updates if open and inventory roll buttons are used
+- Added support for hit/miss of selected targets for weapn rolls

 **1.1.0**
 - Added description and trait tabs
 - Added input boxes for the character traits